-And even for women who NEED to have their ovaries removed, there’s lots that can be done to maintain a happy and healthy sex life.
+And even for women who NEED to have their ovaries removed, there are many options to combat vaginal dryness, tightness or painful sex.

 If dryness is an issue, buy lubrication.
 There are several varieties including warming, flavored or regular.
 Whichever lubrication you choose, have a little fun with it.
 Try a few and find one that’s enjoyable for you and your partner.

 If tightness is the problem, a vaginal dilator can help open the vagina.
 You can shop in the privacy of your own home by going online.
 Dilators come in different sizes.
 Start with the smallest size and work your way up.